Lovinity/wwsu/README.md

 #### Response 200 OK
 ### /announcements/get
 Get an array of announcements for the provided type.
  - This endpoint supports sockets, uses the "announcements" event, and returns data in the structure defined in the websockets section.
+Only data pertaining to the provided type is returned in sockets.
  - **NOTE**: Clients are expected to do their own processing of starts and expires time; system returns all applicable announcements regardless whether or not they have expired or become active yet.
 #### Request
 | key | criteria |